-- 1. The artichoke bottom can be used without any inspection. - 2.
-The artichoke leaves can contain aphids and thrips.
-They should be plucked from the artichoke heart, washed in a soapy solution, dried, and then inspected carefully for insects. - 3.
-The artichoke heart has several layers, and insects can be embedded between these layers.
+- Artichoke bottoms can be used without any inspection.
+This applies to frozen bottoms as well. - Artichoke leaves can contain aphids and thrips.
+They should be plucked from the artichoke heart, washed in detergent, dried, and then inspected carefully for insects. - Artichoke hearts have several layers, and insects can be embedded between these layers.
 Therefore, it is not recommended to use the artichoke hearts.